Undergraduate (UG) Student handbook 2017/18

-The School of Mathematical Sciences uses the following markers of student engagement to ensure that you are well supported and given every opportunity to progress with your studies and to achieve to your full potential whilst here.
+The School of Mathematical Sciences uses the following markers of student engagement to ensure that you are well supported and given every opportunity to progress with your student and to achieve to your full potential whilst here.

 Markers of student engagement

-Participation in formative assessments
+Participation in other formative assessments